Telemetry: Introduction to the Performance Testing Framework

 Telemetry is opinionated in what a benchmark is.
-A benchmark is a measurement, page set, and optional browser options.
+A benchmark is a measurement, a page set, and a set of optional browser options.
 Measurements should work with any and all page sets.
 We do this for consistency and to prevent benchmark rot.

-Page set: a collection of pages (either links for live sites, or a WebPageReplay archive)
+Page set: a collection of pages (either links to live sites, or a WebPageReplay archive)

 If you have questions, please email email@example.com